jimbobbennett/StarWarsCopilot/2-chat-history-and-message-roles/README.md

 ## Build chat history

 The reason the LLM is unable to tie one question back to a previous question is because LLMs have no concept of memory.
-LLMs are stateless - they don't retain any information about each interaction.
-The way that tools like ChatGPT allow you to have a back and forth conversation is they essentially fake it - every interaction sends the chat history along with the latest question.
+LLMs are stateless. they don't retain any information about each interaction.
+The way that tools like ChatGPT allow you to have a back and forth conversation is they essentially fake it.
+Every interaction sends the chat history along with the latest question.

 ### Add a chat history to your app

-1. Add the following code before the `while` loop to create a chat history:
+1. Add the following code before the `while` loop in your `StarWarsCopilot` to create a chat history:

     ```cs
     // Create a history store the conversation